-How to Make A Winter Tree Silhouette with a Black Resist Medium
+How to Paint A Winter Tree Silhouette with a Black Resist Medium:

-You will notice that the materials on this list have several options available.
-Use the art supplies on hand, or try something new.
-The recipe for black glue is in the step-by-step instructions below.
+You will notice that the materials on this list offer several options.
+Please read through the step-by-step instructions for this winter art activity before getting started so you can make a more informed choice about the art supplies you will use.
+Choose the art supplies you have on hand, or try something new.
+The recipe for black glue is in the step-by-step winter art instructions below.

 - White glue and black acrylic paint, OR, black oil pastel, OR, black crayon